What is Finger Feeding?

 Replace tubes regularly

-If you are using a disposable feeding tube it should be replaced with a new tube frequently, some mothers use a new tube each feed or every day.
-If they are cleaned thoroughly however, Dr Jack Newman 11 suggests tubes can be washed and reused for a few days before replacing.
+If you are using a disposable feeding tube it should be replaced with a new tube frequently, The Royal Women’s Hospital in Australia says a tube must be replaced with a new one every 24 hours (Royal Women’s Hospital, June 2024).
+However if they are cleaned thoroughly and stored correctly, some authors eg Dr Jack Newman, a Canadian Paediatrician, and the King’s College Hospital in the UK suggest tubes can be washed and reused for a few days before replacing.1314

 baby feeding with a home made finger feeding device